Guru (rapper)

-Keith Edward Elam (July 17, 1961 – April 19, 2010), better known by his stage name Guru (a backronym for Gifted Unlimited Rhymes Universal), was an American rapper, record producer and actor.
-He was a member of the hip hop duo Gang Starr, along with DJ Premier.
+Keith Edward Elam (July 17, 1961 – April 19, 2010), better known by his stage name Guru, was an American rapper, record producer and actor.
+He was a member of the hip-hop duo Gang Starr, along with DJ Premier.
 He was born in Boston.

 In 2012, About.com placed him No. 49 on their list of Top 50 MCs of Our Time, and The Source ranked him No. 30 on their list of Top 50 Lyricists of All Time, saying "Guru dropped some of the most thoughtful rhymes on wax".

 Guru died on April 19, 2010, from myeloma at age 48.

 Early life

 Elam was born in the Roxbury neighborhood of Boston.
 His father, Harry Justin Elam, Sr., a lawyer and a judge who became the first African American judge appointed to the Boston Municipal Court of Massachusetts, later appointed as Chief Justice of the same court and as an Associate Justice of the Massachusetts Superior Court.
 Prior to serving as a judge between 1971 and 1988, his father was a prominent lawyer in the city of Boston from 1952 to 1971; and his mother, Barbara, was the co-director of libraries in the Boston Public Schools system.
 He attended the Advent School on Beacon Hill in Boston, Noble and Greenough School in Dedham, Massachusetts, and Cohasset High School in Cohasset, Massachusetts for high school.
 Elam graduated with a degree in business administration from Morehouse College in Atlanta and took graduate classes at the Fashion Institute of Technology in Manhattan.